-Concussion testing makes everyone tiredDecember 6th, 2011 in Neuroscience /
+Concussion testing makes everyone tiredDecember 6, 2011 in Medicine & Health / Neuroscience

 Testing athletes for concussions may induce mental fatigue in subjects whether or not they have a head injury, according to Penn State researchers.